vipin-banka/hunk-catalog/README.md

 2. **entity**: This is serialized value for your source entity, this will change based on your source entity.

 ### Response Body
-In response body it will return the commerce command with Sitecore Commerce Messages and Models containing the status of import process.
+This plugin follows the OOTB standard and in response body it returns the commerce command with Sitecore Commerce Messages and Models containing the status of import process.